xp44mm/Notebook/F#/Working with Sequences and Tree-Structured Data.md

 The type of `sizeCont tree cont` can be read as “compute the size of the tree and call cont with that size.”
 If you look at the type of `sizeCont`, you can see that it will call the second parameter of type `int -> 'T` at some point—how else could the function produce the final result of type `'T`?
 When you look at the implementation of `sizeCont`, you can see that it does call `cont` on both branches of the match.

-Now, if you look at recursive calls in `sizeCont`, you can see that they’re both tail calls:
+Now, if you look at recursive calls in `sizeCont`, you can see that they're both tail calls:

 ```F#
 sizeCont treeLeft (fun leftSize -> sizeCont treeRight (fun rightSize -> cont (leftSize + rightSize)))